batistagroup/qflux/docs/CONTRIBUTING.md

 ## Make Changes

-All changes and additions to the QFlux code and documentation will follow the [MIT License](https://github.com/batistagroup/qflux/blob/master/LICENSE) for the repository.
+All changes and additions to the QFlux code and documentation will follow the [GPLv3 License](https://github.com/batistagroup/qflux/blob/master/LICENSE) for the repository.

 ### New Feature